 If you’re looking for healthy ways to manage depression, the Nobu app can help.
 It is free and for anyone that is looking to reduce anxiety, work through depression, build self-esteem, get aftercare following treatment, attend teletherapy sessions and so much more.
 Download the Nobu app today!

-Patten, Scott B. “A major depression prognosis calculator based on episode duration.”
+- Patten, Scott B. “A major depression prognosis calculator based on episode duration.“>A major […]ode duration.”
 Clinical Practice and Epidemiology in Mental Health, 2006.
-Accessed September 23, 2019.
+Accessed April 22, 2022.

-Ten Have, M. “Duration of major and minor depressive episodes and associated risk indicators in a psychiatric epidemiological cohort study of the general population.”
+- Ten Have, M., et al. “Duration of major and minor depressive episodes and associated risk indicators in a psychiatric epidemiological cohort study of the general population.”
 Acta Psychiatrica Scandinavica, 2017.
-Accessed September 23, 2019.
+Accessed April 22, 2022.

-Dimidjian, Sona.
-“Randomized Trial of Behavioral Activation, Cognitive Therapy, and Antidepressant Medication in the Acute Treatment of Adults With Major Depression.”
+- Dimidjian, Sona; et al. “Randomized Trial of Behavioral Activation, Cognitive Therapy, and Antidepressant Medication in the Acute Treatment of Adults With Major Depression.”
 Journal of Consulting and Clinical Psychology, 2006.
-Accessed September 23, 2019.
+Accessed April 22, 2022.

-Manber, Rachel; et al. “Faster remission of chronic depression with combined psychotherapy and medication than with each therapy alone.”
+- Manber, Rachel; et al. “Faster remission of chronic depression with combined psychotherapy and medication than with each therapy alone.“>Faster r[…]herapy alone.”
 Journal of Consulting and Clinical Psychology, 2008.
-Accessed September 23, 2019.
+Accessed April 22, 2022.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.